 There are 6 housing authorities in Hawaii.
 These housing authorities own and operate an aggregate of public housing units and administer Section 8 rental vouchers.
 Of the 6 housing authorities, 0% have both a public housing and Section 8 program.

-The largest housing authority in Hawaii by total housing assistance units managed is Hawaii Public Housing Authority with 5,670 public housing units under management (5,670 public housing units and 0 Section 8 vouchers).
+The largest housing authority in Hawaii by total housing assistance units managed is Hawaii Public Housing Authority (Public Housing) with 5,670 public housing units under management (5,670 public housing units and 0 Section 8 vouchers).

 The table below provides a list of housing authorities in Hawaii and includes each housing authorities public housing and Section 8 voucher count.
 Click on the housing authority name to get more details on the housing authority.